 However… The Beloved One is the next book in the series.
 Just who is “the Beloved” de Montforte brother?
-Why it’s the presumed dead Charles, who’s actually alive, and will find love with a new woman in his own book.
-Oopsie!
+It’s the presumed dead Charles–Juliette’s first lover and baby daddy–who’s actually alive and will find love with a new woman.
+Yikes!

-I would have preferred The Wild One deal with this juicy conflict as this romance was too breezy and lighthearted.
+I would have preferred The Wild One to deal with this juicy conflict as the romance in it was too breezy and lighthearted.

 Final Analysis of The Wild One